MIT-LCP/bloatectomy/README.md

 ```

 # Examples

-To run bloatectomy on a sample string default parameters:
+To use with example text or load ipynb examples, download the repository or just the bloatectomy_examples folder.
+This is the simplest use with default parameters.
+We only specify the type of marking and the type of output.
 ```
 from bloatectomy import bloatectomy

-text = '''Assessment and Plan
+text = ''Assessment and Plan
 61 yo male Hep C cirrhosis
 Abd pain:
 -other labs: PT / PTT / INR:16.6//    1.5, CK / CKMB /